-On February 21, winners of the 2016 Chicago Innovation Awards joined President Preckwinkle for a round table discussion about their innovations and the positive impact they could have for the County and our entire region.
+The winners of the 2019 Chicago Innovation Awards joined President Preckwinkle on January 20, 2020 for a round table discussion about their innovations and the positive impact they could have for the County and our region.
 In our photo, President Preckwinkle is surrounded by the award winners, along with Howard Males, Board Member, (to her left), and Tom Kuczmarski, Founder, Chicago Innovation (to her right), and Luke Tannen, Executive Director, second person standing left hand, front of photo.

-In her remarks, President Preckwinkle noted several important points:
+In her remarks, President Preckwinkle noted some important points:

 This year marks the 19th anniversary of the Chicago Innovation Awards

 75 people in attendance has grown into a year-round community of events and programs that had over 10,500 people participate in 2019.

 98% of the 310 Chicago Innovation Award winners that have won since 2002 are still in business.